kracauer/kracauer.github.io/_posts/2019-05-07-Webscraping.md

 wget -i links.txt -P ./folderYouWantToSaveTo/ -nc
 </code></pre></div></div>

 As we see in the first line, we first have to create a list of links that can then be downloaded by wget.
-For this we would have to go to the page of the journal and try to understand the structure of the page and its contents.
+For this we have to go to the page of the journal and try to understand the structure of the page and its contents.

 ### 1. Recognizing the pattern